RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 These five 2D feature vectors, when projected back out to 5D space via $W^\top$, (i.e. the columns of $W^\top W$), do not fulfill the unique positive value criteria; each of them has more than 1 positive entry.
 As such, $\text{ReLU}$ is unable to snap these 5D feature vectors cleanly back to the axial lines.
 The reconstruction is **not** perfect and has some loss.
 In particular, the extraneous / "wrong" positive entries of each column of $W^\top W$ will contribute some error.

 Lastly, let's address the intuition for why $W$ is still pressured to space these feature vectors out and achieve that regular geometry.
+There are some big caveats here that could be the cause(s) of optimization failure; take everything in the next 2 paragraphs at face-value.
 Remember that the Toy ReLU Autoencoder was trained using the Mean Squared Error (MSE) loss function, which is quadratic:

 $$
 \mathcal{L}(W, X) = \frac{1}{|X|} \sum_{x \in X} (x' - x)^2